Tatsuya-Nonogaki/Scratch/README_cloudinit-linux-vm-deploy.md

 - The seed ISO is detached and removed, and cloud-init is disabled permanently on the guest to prevent further cloud-init personalization effect.

 Cautions / Notes:
 - Phase-4 doesn't try to power-on the VM even if it is shutdown.
-If the VM is powered off or VMware Tools is not running, script aborts with error just before `cloud-init.disabled` creation step.
+If the VM is powered off or VMware Tools is not ready, script aborts with error just before `cloud-init.disabled` creation after ISO attach.
 - If you execute Phase-4 while the VM is running, vSphere blocks the script process until you answer "Yes" to the prompt (on VMRC or the VM page of vSphere Client) whether you are sure you want to detach it.

 ---

 ## Template Infra: What is Changed and Why

-`infra/cloud.cfg` and `infra/99-template-maint.cfg` are tuned to make the source Template safe to operate and easy to clone:
+`cloud.cfg` and `99-template-maint.cfg` in `infra/` folder have been tuned to make the source Template safe to operate and maintain cloud-init environment for cloning:

-The README documents only the parameters that have been intentionally changed from RHEL9 default; those are marked as [CHANGED] in the shipped `infra/cloud.cfg`.
-Key changes we apply (explicitly changed from RHEL9 defaults):
+The included `cloud.cfg` is based on distro package default for RHEL9 (original is saved in `default/` for reference).
+The parameters customized for this kit is marked with "[CHANGED]".
+Those marked with "[NOTE]" are kept default and important for kit's intended behavoir. "[CHANGED]" parameters are as follows (may change without notice):

-- users: [] — suppress default user creation (no cloud-user) [CHANGED]
+- users: [] — suppress creation of default user `cloud-user`
-- disable_root: false — allow root SSH login on template (adjust per your policies) [CHANGED]
+- disable_root: false — allow root SSH login; 'true' creates `/etc/ssh/sshd_confg.d/50-cloud-init.conf` only for this purpose
-- preserve_hostname: true — keep the template hostname (on clones we create `99-override.cfg` to set `preserve_hostname: false`) [CHANGED]
+- preserve_hostname: true — protect `/etc/hostname` on template from automatic update (on clones we create `99-override.cfg` to override with `false`)
-- Most cloud-init modules are set to once / once-per-instance so the template and clones do not execute modules repeatedly or unexpectedly [CHANGED]
+- Most cloud-init modules are set to `once-per-instance` or `once` so that the template and clones do not execute modules repeatedly or unexpectedly
-- Package update/upgrade steps were removed from cloud-final to avoid accidental package changes during cloning [CHANGED]
+- Package update/upgrade cloud-init module was removed from cloud-final to avoid accidental package changes during cloning

 Notes:
-- SSH host key regeneration settings (e.g., `ssh_deletekeys`, `ssh_genkeytypes`) are left as RHEL9 defaults and are not intentionally changed by the kit.
-The README highlights only the settings listed above that were intentionally changed.
+- SSH host key regeneration settings (i.e., `ssh_deletekeys`, `ssh_genkeytypes`) are left default: it could be programmed via `runcmd` but this default is considered optimal.

 ---

 ## mkisofs & ISO Creation Notes

-- The kit assumes a Windows admin host and by default the script variable `$mkisofs` points to a Win32 mkisofs binary bundled with cdrtfe (https://sourceforge.net/projects/cdrtfe/).
-Adjust `$mkisofs` in the script's global variables if you use a different binary or a Linux environment (e.g., genisoimage under WSL).
+- The kit assumes a Windows admin host and by default the script variable `$mkisofs` points to a Win32 `mkisofs.exe` binary bundled with cdrtfe (https://sourceforge.net/projects/cdrtfe/).
+Adjust `$mkisofs` in the script's global variables if you use a different binary or a Linux environment on Windows (e.g., `genisoimage` under WSL).
-- The ISO must be created with the volume label `cidata` and include user-data/meta-data/network-config files in the root so cloud-init recognizes it.
+- The ISO must be created with the volume label `cidata` and include `user-data`, `meta-data`, `network-config` files in the root as cloud-init specification demands.
-- Depending on the mkisofs implementation, you may need to adapt the `$mkArgs` used in the script (for encoding, Joliet flags, etc.).
-If mkisofs fails, confirm `$mkisofs` path and `$mkArgs` match your mkisofs binary.
+- Depending on the ISO creator implementation, you may need to adapt the `$mkArgs` commandline options used in the script (for encoding, Joliet/RockRidge flags, etc.).
+If mkisofs fails, confirm `$mkisofs` path and `$mkArgs` match your executable.

 ---